missionpinball/mpf-docs/config-file-reference/_machine_config_no.rst

 .. admonition:: Machine Config: NO
-   :class: red
+   :class: machine-no

-   This section may not be included in machine-wide config files.
+   This section may *not* be included in machine config files.